Jieyang Guangdong, China Travel Guide

 Opt for more energy-efficient ways of getting around, like high-speed rail for inter-city travel, which is usually more environmentally friendly than flying.

-While Jieyang lacks widely promoted eco-friendly certifications, select hotels demonstrating good eco-friendly practices (towel reuse, energy-efficient lighting, waste reduction).
+While Jieyang lacks widely promoted eco-friendly certifications, select hotels demonstrating good eco-eco-friendly habits (towel reuse, energy-efficient lighting, waste reduction).
 Ecobnb offers eco-friendly accommodation options globally.

 Find Eco StaysChoose tour operators who prioritize local community benefit and environmental protection.
 Inquire about their practices.
 G Adventures is a well-known ethical tour operator.